MicrosoftDocs/learn/learn-pr/wwl-azure/examine-device-provisioning-service-coding-tools-access/includes/4-control-access-to-dps.md

 :::row-end:::

-As an example, a service generated using a pre-created shared access policy called **enrollmentread** would create a token with the following parameters:
+As an example, a service generated using a pre-created shared access policy named **enrollmentread** would create a token with the following parameters:

  -  resource URI: `{mydps}.azure-devices-provisioning.net`,
  -  signing key: one of the keys of the `enrollmentread` policy,